peterpanxw/xiweipan/content/en/blog/2024-11-24-automatic.md

 ## Automatic Differentiation (Autodiff)
 Both classical methods --- whether numerical or symbolic --- face challenges when computing *higher derivatives*, as complexity and errors increase.
 And they tend to be *slow* when computing partial derivatives w.r.t. multiple inputs, which is essential for gradient-based optimization algorithms. **Autodiff solves all of these problems.**

-> All numerical computations are ultimately compositions of a finite set of elementary operations for which derivatives are known.
+<blockquote><h3>All numerical computations are ultimately compositions of a finite set of elementary operations for which derivatives are known.
 Autodiff refers to a specific family of techniques that compute derivatives through *accumulation of (intermediate) values* during code execution to generate numerical derivative evaluations rather than derivative expressions.
-This allows <font color=Crimson>accurate evaluation of derivatives at machine precision with only a small constant factor of overhead and ideal asymptotic efficiency</font>. --- By [this paper](https://dl.acm.org/doi/pdf/10.5555/3122009.3242010)
+This allows <font color=Crimson>accurate evaluation of derivatives at machine precision with only a small constant factor of overhead and ideal asymptotic efficiency</font>. --- By <a href="https://dl.acm.org/doi/pdf/10.5555/3122009.3242010">this paper</a></h3></blockquote>

 There are two primary ways that autodiff is typically implemented: **forward mode** and **reverse mode**.